honggang-xu/regexp-pattern-searcher/README.md

 # regexp-pattern-searcher
-a regexp pattern searcher using the finite state machine, deque and compiler techniques a wellformed regexp for REcompiler is specified as follows:
-1	any symbol that does not have a special meaning (as given below) is a literal that matches itself
+a regexp pattern searcher using the finite state machine, deque and compiler techniques a wellformed regexp for REcompiler is specified as follows:\n 1	any symbol that does not have a special meaning (as given below) is a literal that matches itself
 	2	. is a wildcard symbol that matches any literal
 	3	adjacent regexps are concatenated to form a single regexp